 There is no simple yes or no answer to the question.
 According to the World Meteorological Organisation, episodes of extreme heat and precipitation are increasing as a result of climate change.
-Although it is not possible to attribute the individual extreme events of June and July to climate change, they are compatible with the general long-term trend due to rising concentrations of greenhouse gases.
+There is no simple yes or no answer to the question.
+According to the World Meteorological Organisation, episodes of extreme heat and precipitation are increasing as a result of climate change.
+A recent study by the World Weather Attribution partnership calculated that the warm spell at Phoenix Park in Dublin was twice as likely to have occurred due to climate change.